 f) co-operation with international institutions interested in insurance law as well as with educational institutes for insurance law.

-Article 4 - Membership
+ARTICLE 4 - MEMBERSHIP

-(*Save in the case of membership from associations representing Hong Kong and the People's Republic of China respectively, which are exceptionally permitted, pursuant to an amending Resolution to this effect passed with efffect from 1 September 2011.)
+(*Save in the case of membership from associations representing Hong Kong and the People's Republic of China respectively, which are exceptionally permitted, pursuant to an amending Resolution to this effect passed with effect from 1 September 2011.)

-2. The Members are entitled to take part in or to be represented at the General Assembly and any other events sponsored, supported or promoted by AIDA.
+4.2.
+The Members are entitled to take part in or to be represented at the General Assembly and any other events sponsored, supported or promoted by AIDA.
 Membership requires Members to collaborate in the implementation of the aims of AIDA, in particular in the preparation of reports for the world congresses, and the communication, at least once a year, of information on the development of insurance law in their own countries; in addition Members have the duty to pay the annual subscription which may be laid down by the General Assembly.

-3. The subscription shall be payable on the 1st day of January for each calendar year.
+4.3.
+The subscription shall be payable on the 1st day of January for each calendar year.
 The initial subscription payable by any Member which joins AIDA after the 1st day of January in any year shall be adjusted pro rata temporis.
 Members willing and able to contribute more than the minimum annual subscription may pay such additional amount as and when they shall resolve.
 The President may, subject to ratification by the Presidential Council, at the written request of any Member, reduce the amount of the subscription payable by that Member or waive it entirely for good and adequate reasons which reasons shall be set out in the said request.

-4. Every Member shall render to the Secretary General (or other person nominated by him), at the same time as the annual subscription is paid, a written return containing such information as the Secretary General may reasonably require, including (at the very minimum) the current postal and email address of the Member concerned together with the names and postal and email addresses of its current office holders and the current number of its members.
+4.4.
+Every Member shall render to the Secretary General (or other person nominated by the Secretary General), at the same time as the annual subscription is paid, a written return containing such information as the Secretary General may reasonably require, including (at the very minimum) the current postal and email address of the Member concerned together with the names and postal and email addresses of its current office holders and the current number of its members.
 The Secretary General will keep a record of the latest postal and email addresses to which communications may be sent to Members until that Member informs otherwise.

-5. If any Member shall fail, for a period of not less than two consecutive years, to pay the subscription referred to in paragraph 3 of this article or to render the return referred to in paragraph 4, and shall persist in such failure for a further period of 3 months from the date of despatch by the Secretary General (or any other person nominated by him) of a written notice setting out the amount of the subscription which is unpaid or the nature of the return required, the membership of the defaulting Member in AIDA shall be deemed suspended on the expiry of the same three month period.
+4.5.
+If any Member shall fail, for a period of not less than two consecutive years, to pay the subscription referred to in paragraph 3 of this article or to render the return referred to in paragraph 4, and shall persist in such failure for a further period of 3 months from the date of despatch by the Secretary General (or any other person nominated by her or him) of a written notice setting out the amount of the subscription which is unpaid or the nature of the return required, the membership of the defaulting Member in AIDA shall be deemed suspended on the expiry of the same three month period.
 While membership is suspended no rights of membership may be exercised by that Member.

-6. Any request to end such a suspension must be sent in writing to the Secretary General supported by an explanation for any default and proposals for any resumption of membership.
+4.6.
+Any request to end such a suspension must be sent in writing to the Secretary General supported by an explanation for any default and proposals for any resumption of membership.
 The Executive Committee shall decide and direct whether and if so the terms upon which membership may be resumed.
 Further, it may terminate, subject to ratification by the Presidential Council, the membership of any suspended Member should it consider the length or seriousness of any default by that Member merits this.

-1. Members of AIDA, or the Presidential Council, may establish AIDA Reinsurance and Insurance Arbitration Societies (ARIAS) for the purpose of facilitating and advancing the use of arbitration as a means for the resolution of insurance and reinsurance disputes.
+5.1.
+Members of AIDA, or the Presidential Council, may establish AIDA Reinsurance and Insurance Arbitration Societies (ARIAS) to facilitate and advance the use of arbitration as a means for the resolution of insurance and reinsurance disputes.

 AIDA's executive instruments are the following: